 Graduation is quickly approaching and many of you will be taking graduation photos around campus.
 However, throwing glitter and confetti into the air is not good for our beautiful campus, particularly since we’re on a nature preserve.

-“Glitter/confetti is essentially tiny bits of shiny plastic," Zach Stark, Concordia's Director of Environmental Stewardship, said.
+“Glitter/confetti is essentially tiny bits of shiny plastic,” Director of Environmental Stewardship Zach Stark said.
 “Glitter can’t be recycled, is non-biodegradable and typically is classified as a microplastic.
-Microplastics end up in our waterways and oceans, releasing harmful chemicals and resulting in consumption by all sorts of animals along the way.
-At CTX, we are concerned for all creatures, great and small, especially the endangered Golden-cheeked Warbler and the Jollyville Plateau salamander, our protected species on the Concordia Preserve."
+Microplastics end up in our waterways and oceans, releasing harmful chemicals and resulting in consumption by all sorts of animals along the way.”

 Glitter is Litter!
 Help us spread the word.

 Studies have shown that an office with a window and view of the outdoors increases productivity.
 Learn more!

 We address the top 5 myths associated with a liberal arts education and how Concordia defies them all.

 Meet two CTX MBA students who are pursuing their unique callings in marketing and coaching.